intrinio/java-sdk/docs/ForexApi.md

-    String pair = "EURUSD"; // String | The Forex Currency Pair code String timeframe = "D1"; // String | The time interval for the quotes String timezone = "UTC"; // String | Returns trading times in this timezone String startDate = "2018-01-01"; // String | Return Forex Prices on or after this date String startTime = "14:20:00"; // String | Return Forex Prices at or after this time (24-hour) String endDate = "2019-01-01"; // String | Return Forex Prices on or before this date String endTime = "21:01:21"; // String | Return Forex Prices at or before this time (24-hour) Integer pageSize = 100; // Integer | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call
+    String pair = "EURUSD"; // String | The Forex Currency Pair code String timeframe = "D1"; // String | The time interval for the quotes String timezone = "UTC"; // String | Returns trading times in this timezone LocalDate startDate = null; // LocalDate | Return Forex Prices on or after this date String startTime = null; // String | Return Forex Prices at or after this time (24-hour) LocalDate endDate = null; // LocalDate | Return Forex Prices on or before this date String endTime = null; // String | Return Forex Prices at or before this time (24-hour) Integer pageSize = 100; // Integer | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call